keboola/developers-docs/extend/common-interface/config-file.md

 ]
 {% endhighlight %}

-These data are processed and stored within job, so we can analyze and process them later.
+This structure is processed and stored within job, so it can be analyzed, processed and aggregated later.

-To keep tracking of consumed resources and accurate as possible, **it is recommended to write to usage file more often** -- not only at the end.
+To keep track of consumed resources in case of application failure, **it is recommended to write the usage file regularly** during the application run, not only at the end.

 *Note: As structure of the state is pre-defined, content of usage file is strictly validated and wrong format will cause application failure.*